The Longitudinal Study

-The Alzheimer’s Disease Research Center (ADRC) at the University of California, Irvine is a national leader in advancing knowledge about Alzheimer’s disease through research into the causes, progression, treatment, and prevention of this neurodegenerative disorder.
-At the UCI-ADRC, we are conducting long-term study of memory and aging that we hope you will consider joining.
+The Alzheimer’s Disease Research Center (ADRC) at the University of California, Irvine is one of 30 NIH funded Centers that contribute data to a national repository.
+The data are made available to researchers worldwide to advance knowledge of Alzheimer’s disease through research into the causes, progression, treatment, and prevention of this neurodegenerative disorder.

-In our Long-Term Study, we follow persons with and without memory problems annually until the end of life.
+In this longitudinal study, we follow persons with and without memory problems annually until the end of life.
 Through their lifetime commitment to research, our volunteers help us increase knowledge about memory and aging.
 For example, they help us understand:

 - Differences between people who develop cognitive problems leading to Alzheimer’s disease and those who age successfully.